| |

 None of an executor type's copy constructor, destructor, equality comparison,

-functions shall introduce data races
+swap function, execute function, or associated query functions shall introduce data races

 as a result of concurrent invocations of those functions from different threads.